How to Remove /wordpress/ from your WordPress Site URL

 Connect FTP client FileZilla to the web server then open root directory e.g. public_html in remote site section.
 From the Local site section navigate to the downloaded package files (e.g. in desktop) then right click on both the files and click on upload.

-We hope this guide is on how to remove /wordpress/ from your WordPress site URL is helpful.
+Hopefully this guide on how to remove /wordpress/ from your WordPress site URL is helpful.
 You may also like to see 27 common WordPress errors and how to fix them.
 If you find this guide helpful, please share and follow us on facebook and twitter.